US CASTINGS

 NOTE MI 03

-Alteration of material or process prohibited unless specifically noted in the Purchase Order.
+Alteration of material or process is prohibited unless specifically noted in the Purchase Order.

 NOTE MI 04